Tuscany: Delicate Old-World Charm

 It is here that many scenes from the well-done mini-series “Medici” were filmed.
 This plaza is surrounded by City Hall, the fountain Il Pozzo di Grifi e di Leoni and two impressive palazzos.

 City Hall has a tower worth climbing up for the vineyard and city views.
-The churches St. Augustine and Duomo of Montepulciano are both centuries-old with different designs are worth a look.
+The churches St. Augustine and Duomo of Montepulciano are both centuries-old with different designs that are worth a look.
 Outside the city walls is the San Biagio Church.
 Pope Clement VII consecrated this renaissance Greek cross-section church in 1529.
 It has a large dome and four wings set in a quiet area.

 Montepulciano is a wine-producing city.
 Your visit should include both De’Ricci Cantine and Cantina della Talosa where you will see the Etruscan caves where the cellaring takes place.
 One winery claims their cellars have been in use since 6 B.C.
 The phone apps Montepulciano (free) and Montepulciano Walking tour ($1.99) are helpful guides to explain the different points of interest as you stroll around.